 In October 1918, nearing the end of hostilities, the Battalion happened to be twelve miles from Audregnies, and on 13th November 1918 a search party was despatched to try to find it.

-The Quartermaster (by this time Captain Sproule of the original 1st Battalion, having survived the war) along with a colleague visited Audregnies on 15th November and were
+The Quartermaster (by this time Captain J.C.
+Sproule of the Original 1st Battalion, having survived the war) along with a colleague visited Audregnies on 15th November and were

 informed the colour was bricked up in a wall.
 It had remained in this place throughout the War, when, with due ceremony on the 17th November 1918, a colour party from the 1st Battalion went to Audregnies to recover it.
 (Source: “The Cheshire Regiment and its Miniature Colour at Mons“, Frank Simpson, 1929)